 Subsection (a) - Paragraph 1 states the rule pertaining to information memorialized in "any record maintained by the company."
-Paragraph 2 applies to information not in such a record and, appropriately, sets a more demanding standard for those seeking information.
+Paragraph 2 applies to information not in such a record.
+Appropriately, Paragraph (2) sets a more demanding standard for those seeking such information.

-Subsection (a)(2) - If a violation of this paragraph causes harm to a member, the limited liability company is answerable in damages.
-In appropriate circumstances, a violation might cause a court to enjoin or even rescind an action of an LLC, especially when the violation has interfered with an approval or veto mechanism involving member consent.
+Subsection (a)(2) and (3) - In appropriate circumstances, violation of either or both of these provisions might cause a court to enjoin or even rescind action taken by the LLC, especially when the violation has interfered with an approval or veto mechanism involving member consent.
 E.g., Blue Chip Emerald LLC v.
-Allied Partners Inc., 299 A.D.2d 278, 279-280 (N.Y.
+Allied Partners Inc., 299 A.D.2d 278, 279-80 (N.Y.
 App.
 Div.
-2002) (invoking partnership law precedent as reflecting a duty of full disclosure and holding that "[a]bsent such full disclosure, the transaction is voidable"), abrogated on other grounds by Centro Empresarial Cempresa S.A. v.
-America Movil, S.A.B. de C.V., 17 N.Y.3d 269, 952 N.E.2d 995(N.Y.
-2011).
-In addition, an LLC's violation of this paragraph could give rise to a claim for damages against a member or manager (see subsection (b)(1)) who, through the breach of a duty stated in Section 409, causes or suffers the LLC to violate this paragraph.
+2002) (invoking partnership law precedent as reflecting a duty of full disclosure and holding that "[a]bsent such full disclosure, the transaction is voidable").